instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/050_miscellaneous/030_api-versions.md

 ## API changes from 4.0 to 5.0

 API v5.0 will become the default in BlackLab 5.0.
-Right now it's experimental and can be used for testing.
+Right now it should be considered experimental.
 Use `api=exp` to test that your client works with this API version.

-Note that the new endpoints (like `/corpora/CORPUSNAME/...`) in BlackLab 4.0 always "speak" API v5, so those won't change when going from API v4 to v5.
+Note that the new endpoints (like `/corpora/CORPUSNAME/...`) available from BlackLab 4.0 always "speak" API v5, so those won't change when going from API v4 to v5.
 So where we say "changed" or "removed" below, we usually mean that compared to the equivalent old endpoints.

 ### Removed